 Makes Narrow Cuts

-The flip-over ripping fence supports narrow cutting.
-The table size also offers support when making more delicate cuts.
-This makes it the ideal tool for more detailed work.
+The flip-over ripping fence allows for narrow cutting.
+The table size also provides support when making more delicate cuts.
+This makes it the ideal tool for detail work.

 Trusted Brand